a-gon/auto-job-search/README.md

 - make sure you have python 3.7 (to check `python --version`)
 - install all dependencies: `pip install -r requirements.txt`
-- install chromedriver: `brew install chromedriver`
+- install chromedriver: cd into /src, `brew install chromedriver`
   - if you have Google Chrome browser on your machine make sure it's updated to the latest version
 - alter filters to make them relevant to your search in **job_filters.py**
 - execute **linkedinbot.py** with your own search parameters (this will take a few minutes)
   - `$ python3 linkedinbot.py <"Software Engineer"> <"California, United States">`
+  - or without search parameters, then you'll need to paste the search url into **linkedinbot.py** (main method)

 Using Docker: